Alienge/LearnPT/README.md

+### Introduce
-## This repo is recording to learn pytorch and implement paper idea.
+ &nbsp;  &nbsp;This repo is recording to learn pytorch and implement paper idea.
 Including some basic function in pytorch document

-### Introduce
-If you want to see detail document, please see [pytorch document](https://pytorch.org/docs/stable/index.html)
+ &nbsp;  &nbsp;If you want to see detail document, please see [pytorch document](https://pytorch.org/docs/stable/index.html)

-All files in same dir is bad idea, So I will be move some files into some new dir.(DONE)
+ &nbsp;  &nbsp;All files in same dir is bad idea, So I will be move some files into some new dir.(DONE)

-The files grow faster, So the current dir is not avialable to exist, I will be update dir again.
+ &nbsp;  &nbsp;The files grow faster, So the current dir is not avialable to exist, I will be update dir again.

 ### Section
 - Basic   &nbsp;  &nbsp;   &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  Most reference of the content introduce in [pytorch document](https://pytorch.org/docs/stable/index.html).
 Since this is basic skills.